Scheduling Policies for AoI Minimization with Timely Throughput Constraints: Problem Formulation

-where $q$ is the minimum per frame average timely throughput requirements of user $2$, $0\leq q\leq \them{K}$, and $\pi$ is the scheduling policy.
+where $q$ is the minimum per frame average timely throughput requirements of user $2$, $0\leq q\leq K$.

 \textbf{Remark 1.} \textit{The optimization problem in \eqref{optproblem} belongs to the general class of \acp{CMDP}, which are usually difficult to solve \cite{altman1999constrained}.
 In \cite{salodkar2008line, djonin2007q}, authors utilize the Lagrange multiplier approach to treat power minimization for single-queue systems with an average delay constraint.
 Our approach that is described below, while similar to the Lagrange multiplier approach, can handle the stochastic nature of the shortest path problem over frames, which is otherwise hard to achieve.
-This specific characteristic of our problem makes the Lagrange multiplier approach inappropriate.
-Additionaly, the use of virtual queues provide information about the stability of the overall system.}

-In order to proceed to the solution of the optimization problem, we consider two important \them{slackness} assumptions described below.
-We consider a class of stationary randomized policies denoted by $\Omega$.
-A policy $\omega$, that belongs in $\Omega$, takes probabilistic decisions independently of the state of the queue of user $2$ and the channel conditions.
+This specific characteristic of our problem renders the Lagrange multiplier approach inappropriate.
+For this reason, we are deploying virtual queues which are able to capture the dynamics of the system under consideration.
+Additionally, the use of virtual queues provides information about the stability of the overall system.
+In more detail, function $d_2(\tau)$ in constraint (5b) is a random variable that depends on the channel, and the transmission decisions at every time slot.
+The constraint represents the average value of served packets per time frame.
+The specific characteristic of this problem is that it lies in the category of stochastic shortest path problems.
+The parameters of the stochastic path change from frame to frame.
+Therefore, we have to find a way to monitor these changes in order to satisfy the time average constraint.
+In other words, we have to dynamically update a weight from frame to frame to monitor how much of the constraint has been satisfied.
+That is why we choose to solve this problem by incorporating virtual queues that capture the dynamics of the system.
+Classical Lagrange methodology cannot be directly applied because the Lagrangian multipliers do not capture the stochastic result of function $d_2(\tau)$.}